 Michael Gooch

 Dr. Michael D. Gooch is board certified as an acute care, family, and emergency nurse practitioner.
 He is also board certified as an emergency, flight, transport, and trauma nurse.
-He is originally from Pulaski, TN and has more than 25 years of emergency and transport medicine experience.
-He has been with Vanderbilt LifeFlight since 2002 and has completed over 1,600 patient transports.
-Michael also practices as a nurse practitioner in Vanderbilt’s regional operations control center, as well as in a community emergency department.
+He is originally from Pulaski, TN and has more than 30 years of emergency and transport experience.
+He has been with Vanderbilt LifeFlight since 2002 and has completed over 1,700 patient transports.
+Michael also practices as a nurse practitioner in Vanderbilt’s regional operations control center.
 He obtained his associate’s degree in nursing and paramedic education at Columbia State Community College.
 He received his MSN from Vanderbilt University and his DNP from Loyola University Chicago.
-Dr. Gooch is an Assistant Professor of Nursing with Vanderbilt University School of Nursing, as well as faculty with the Middle Tennessee School of Anesthesia.
-He is a Fellow of the Academy of Air and Surface Transport Nurses.
+Dr. Gooch is an Assistant Professor of Nursing with Vanderbilt University School of Nursing.